ranjith-jagadeesh/CDK-Getting-Started/README.md

 Now you have successfully deployed your Node and React Application to AWS.

-You can modify the code inside backend and frontend folder to suit your needs and deploy it.
+Now you can start modifying the code inside backend and frontend folder and deploy the same seamlessly.

 If you are facing any issues, create a [new issue](https://github.com/ranjith-jagadeesh/CDK-Getting-Started/issues/new), I will address as soon as I can.